Nashid-k/Login-System/README.md

 # To run this in your system

-1.Download the zip and extract it
+1.Download and extract the zip
-2.Use npm install to install the exact versions of all the dependencies used in it 3.Run using commands
+2.Use npm install to install the exact versions of all the dependencies used in it 3.Modify default email and password to your preferences which is sitiuated in router.js 4.Run using npm commands